Sydney Harbour Bridge, Taronga Zoo, The Rocks… in ONE Day!

 Road safety Australia/your country

-It is an amazing zoo with animals from all over the world – in all 4,000 animals from more than 350 species!
-What is really special for this specific zoo, though, is the wide range of native Australian animals – and there are quite a few marsupials among them!
+It is a fantastic zoo with animals from all over the world – 4,000 animals from more than 350 species!
+What is unique about this specific zoo is the wide range of native Australian animals – and there are quite a few marsupials among them!
 Animals you will rarely find in a zoo outside Australia!

 After returning by ferry to Circular Quay in Sydney, you will head for the discovery museum, The Rocks Discovery Museum, just a few hundred metres away.
-The museum building is a 1850s sandstone warehouse located in the historic quarter in Sydney, The Rocks, which you will find under the Harbour Bridge opposite the Opera House.
+The museum building is an 1850s sandstone warehouse in the historic quarter of Sydney, The Rocks, which you will find under the Harbour Bridge opposite the Opera House.

 The Rocks Discovery Museum features a collection of archaeological artefacts found in The Rocks.
-It is a brilliant museum with interactive features and touch screens which allow you to get a solid understanding of Sydney’s roots and the past.
+It is a brilliant museum with interactive features and touch screens, allowing you to get a solid understanding of Sydney’s roots and the past.
 The entry is even free!

-The exhibitions go in-depth into the history of the area, the original Aboriginal culture, the impact of European settlement and British colonisation.
-Thousands of immigrating British and Irish people arrived in steamships and settled in the Sydney area, little by little pushing away the Aboriginal culture.
+The exhibitions go in-depth into the history of the area, the original Aboriginal culture, and the impact of European settlement and British colonisation.
+Thousands of immigrating British and Irish people arrived on steamships and settled in Sydney, gradually pushing away the Aboriginal culture.
 Not surprisingly, the immigrants used a lot of resources in the area.
 Since natural resources were scarce, this resulted in famine among the indigenous Cadigal people who left the Sydney area in search of food.

-After your visit, you will have the feeling that you now know everything about Sydney’s history!
+After your visit, you will feel that you now know everything about Sydney’s history!

 Now, head for the other side of Circular Quay to take a closer look at the iconic Sydney Opera House which you have already seen from various angles on your morning ferry ride.

-Designed by the Danish architect Jørn Utzon and completed by the Australian Peter Hall in 1973, it is with its remarkable architecture among the most eye-catching constructions in the world.
+Designed by the Danish architect Jørn Utzon and completed by the Australian Peter Hall in 1973, it is, with its remarkable architecture, one of the most eye-catching constructions in the world.
 The whole project sprang out of an international design competition in 1957, won by Jørn Utzon.
-Today, it is a UNESCO World Heritage Site with more than 8 million visitors per year.
-1.2 million guests annually attend a wide range of art performances inside the buildings.
+Today, it is a UNESCO World Heritage Site with more than 8 million visitors annually.
+1.2 million guests annually attend various art performances inside the buildings.

-If you have more days in Sydney, you can also consider a tour of the Opera House, which can be booked online.
-For now, sit down on the stairs for a moment and admire the masterpiece from the outside.
+If you have more days in Sydney, consider also a tour of the Opera House.
+For now, sit down on the stairs and admire the masterpiece from the outside.

-Just next to the Opera House you will find the Royal Botanic Gardens which is Australia’s oldest botanic garden.
-Enter the Gardens past the Government House – turn round on your way and notice the breathtaking views of the Sydney Opera House and the Harbour Bridge.
+Just next to the Opera House, you will find the Royal Botanic Gardens which is Australia’s oldest botanic garden.
+Enter the Gardens past the Government House – turn round and notice the breathtaking views of the Sydney Opera House and the Harbour Bridge.

-Among the botanical species you will find local native plants and fruits used by the Aboriginal indigenous people (the Cadigal people) for food and medical purposes and to create useful tools.
-If you have more days in Sydney, you may consider a guided tour to discover these special plants – and maybe even taste some Aboriginal bush food.
+Among the botanical species, you will find local native plants and fruits used by the Aboriginal indigenous people (the Cadigal people) for food and medical purposes and to create helpful tools.
+If you have more days in Sydney, you may consider a guided tour to discover these unique plants – and maybe even taste some Aboriginal bush food.
 There are many activities and self-guided as well as free guided tours, so check out the Gardens’ website!

 Now you will take a closer look at Australia’s iconic landmark, Sydney Harbour Bridge.
 It is the world’s largest steel arch bridge.

-In winter you may want to arrive at the Harbour Bridge a little bit earlier to be able to enjoy the amazing views over Sydney in daylight!
+In winter, you may want to arrive at the Harbour Bridge a little earlier to enjoy the panoramic views over Sydney in daylight!

-Constructed and opened in 1932, Sydney Harbour Bridge served as a connection between Sydney CBD and the districts north of the harbour.
+Constructed and opened in 1932, the Sydney Harbour Bridge served as a connection between Sydney CBD and the districts north of the harbour.
 Spanning 500 metres (1,640 feet) across the water, it manifests itself as one of the most significant steel arch bridges in the world.
-79% of the steel was imported from England, and it took 8 years to build the huge steel construction!
+79% of the steel was imported from England, and it took eight years to build the gigantic steel construction!

-It was not only meant for car traffic – it has been ingeniously constructed with room for both pedestrian walkways and railroad tracks along with the busy highway.
-So you can opt to walk, cycle or drive over the famous bridge, by locals also known as the Coathanger.
+It was not only meant for car traffic – it has been ingeniously constructed with room for pedestrian walkways and railroad tracks along the busy highway.
+So you can walk, cycle or drive over the famous bridge, by locals also known as the Coathanger.

-For now you will walk over it – and this is free!
-Ascend the Harbour Bridge on the eastern side on Cumberland Street and walk across it – or just halfway – whatever you prefer.
-Take your time to get some awesome photos of the construction, the Harbour and the Opera House!
+For now, you will walk over it – and this is free!
+Ascend the Harbour Bridge on the eastern side of Cumberland Street and walk across it – or just halfway – whatever you prefer.
+Take your time to get some spectacular photos of the construction, the Harbour and the Opera House!
 The bridge walk takes 15-30 minutes in each direction.

 Another option to see the bridge from quite another angle is to take a ferry from Circular Quay to Darling Harbour under it.

-The Rocks is Sydney’s popular, cultural precinct packed with sandstone buildings, quaint cobblestone streets, cosy cafés, old pubs and restaurants.
-Two of the best preserved old buildings, that have survived until today, are Cadman’s Cottage and Susannah Place.
+The Rocks is Sydney’s popular cultural precinct packed with sandstone buildings, quaint cobblestone streets, cosy cafés, old pubs and restaurants.
+Cadman’s Cottage and Susannah Place are the best-preserved old buildings that have survived until today.
 You will get an impression of Sydney’s historical background here.
-The Rocks is the place where the first European settlers arrived back in 1788.
-Later, The Rocks became the working class neighbourhood with loads of pubs and heavy drinking.
+The Rocks is where the first European settlers arrived back in 1788.
+Later, The Rocks became a working-class neighbourhood with numerous pubs and heavy drinking.

-During the day it is now a favourite spot for school excursions to learn about Sydney’s foundation and British colonial history.
-It is also a site to explore the traces of the Aboriginal heritage like at the Rocks Discovery Museum which you visited a few hours ago.
+During the day, it is now a favourite spot for school excursions to learn about Sydney’s foundation and British colonial history.
+It is also a site to explore the traces of the Aboriginal heritage, such as the Rocks Discovery Museum you visited a few hours ago.

-The Rocks is best done on foot.
+The Rocks is most conveniently done on foot.
 Strolling around the laneways, you will soon see the blend of curious tourists and Sydneysiders visiting markets of artisan products, museums, galleries and exhibitions of creative art.

-The Rocks is a thriving place and the vibe is great.
+The Rocks is a thriving place, and the vibe is fantastic.
 It integrates the old days in Sydney into modern life and top trendy places.
-For dinner you will certainly be able to find a restaurant to your liking.
-It is actually here you will find some of Sydney’s finest restaurants.
+You will certainly be able to find a restaurant to your liking.
+It is here you will find some of Sydney’s finest restaurants.

-Finally, you will get the chance to see Sydney Harbour Bridge and the Opera House by night.
-It is a different experience, so go for a stroll along the harbour front to soak up the atmosphere at night!
+Finally, you will get the chance to see Sydney Harbour Bridge and the Opera House at night.
+It is a different experience, so stroll along the harbourfront to soak up the atmosphere at night!

 Read more about Australia: Aboriginal Art in Red Hands Cave – Blue Mountains Australia and 10-Day Itinerary Queensland